elkeyy/Computer-Troubleshoot-using-Command-Prompt/README.md

 ## **Storage Troubleshoot**
 ### chkdsk
-- **chkdsk**: This command stands for “Check Disk.”
+- This command stands for “Check Disk.”
 It scans the file system and file system metadata of a volume for logical and physical errors.

 #### Here's how to use it:
 1. Find the cmd prompt